humblehumans/grunt-underscore/README.md

 ../your-new-theme-slug
 ```

-- If not using SASS, remove exclude statement from Gruntfile.js copy task
+- If not using SASS remove exclude statement from Gruntfile.js copy task

 [ Remove ]
 ```